 Operating leases vs finance leases

 Accountants have questioned this lease accounting practice for many years.
-How realistic are the financial statements on the balance sheet when an on-balance owned property or asset could be sold within a few months while an off-balance operating lease contract could represent a liability for multiple years ahead?
+How realistic are the financial statements on the balance sheet when an on-balance owned property or asset could be sold within a few months while an off-balance operating lease contract could represent a liability for many years ahead?

 Enhancing financial transparency